TeresaCastle/AppiumFramework/README.md

 ### Random Notes:

-- There are 3 example tests already in the framework that you can use as an outline for writing tests
 - When writing tests you will focus almost exclusively on the Test classes and the Page Objects.
 - The "Common" class also contains commonly used methods that you can utilize anywhere in your test classes. e.g. swipe
 - There are many many ways to identify elements and I have chosen to specifically focus on xpath here.
 Explore the other methods if you feel like it!